shivanshjayara/simple-dvc_demo/README.md

 '''bash
-    git add . && git commit -m "update Readme.md" this is for commiting all the changes in this file at once (afetr doing any updation further, please push it to the origin like: git push origin main)
+    git add . && git commit -m "update Readme.md" this is for commiting all the changes in this file at once (afetr doing any updation further, please push it to the origin like: git push origin main.
+    If not then do this: git push origin main  --force  )
 '''

 '''bash